LarisantosIT/osTicket-Installation/README.md

 </p>
 <p>

-You will notice that 3 files will fail to install but you only need to install 2 out of the 3 which would be the C++ and PHP Manager.
-These files can found in the google drive installations files link.
+You will notice that 3 files will fail to install but you only need to install 2 out of the 3 which would be the C++ and PHP Manager, these files can found in the google drive installations files link.

 Below I have attatched an image with the 2 files that you need to download circled.
 <img src="https://i.imgur.com/F661q8T.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Next download osTicket.
-Then extract and copy the "upload" folder into c:\inetpub\wwwroot.
+Then extract and copy the "upload" folder into c:\inetpub\wwwroot

 Afterwards rename the folder to osTicket
 </P>
 <img src="https://i.imgur.com/qvjxhML.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>